Tina-otoge/tina-otoge/README.md

 I'm currently looking for 4 to 6 months fulltime internship.
 For serious offers, contact me at [savatier.damien@gmail.com](mailto://savatier.damien@gmail.com).
 I can do backend and frontend development, as well as software and system development.
 My strong skills are web technologies and Python.

+I'm geographically located in the south east of Paris region, close to Paris itself.
+I can commute using public transportation, but I also own a car and am on my way to get my driving license! :car: